Pros / It has a low noise figure of 3 dB.

 One of the best features is the amplifier's low noise figure.
 Whenever you amplify a frequency, unwanted noise created by the antenna, unwanted frequencies and powered components increase.
 This can present itself as static within your phone calls.
 With a noise figure of 3 dB, your call quality is comparable to that of the best cell phone boosters available.

 The downside to the Drive 3G-S is the lack of 4G compatibility.
 4G offers better voice quality and faster data downloads.
 However, 4G coverage isn't as comprehensive as 3G and 2G yet, because it hasn't been around as long.
 This means that you're less likely to find 4G in rural areas, which is where you'd need a cell phone booster the most.
+If 4G compatibility is important to you, however, the weBoost Drive 4G-S is a great option.

 The 4-inch antenna uses a magnet 3.5 inches in diameter and vertical polarization, which means that it requires a vertical installation for the best results.
 It uses a magnetic mount and a 10-foot coax cable, which runs into the car and connects with the cradle.
 Since the cradle acts as the inside antenna, you don't have to install a second antenna next to the driver's seat.
 However, you do have to find a place on your dashboard for the cradle, which uses an adhesive.